MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 This article describes screen elements and concepts whose understanding can help you create and use meeting exclusion rules.
 Those tasks are described in the step-by-step walkthroughs in [Meeting exclusion rules: Walkthroughs](meeting-exclusion-rules.md).

-## Progress summaries

 At each step in the exclusion-creation flow, you see a page such as the following:

 ![Interactive tools](../images/wpa/tutorials/08-interactive-tools.png)

 On these pages, the following sections help you create meeting exclusions in an informed way:

+## Progress summaries

 ### Progress bar

-The progress bar at the top of the page track the step in the flow that you are currently on:
+The progress bar at the top of the page tracks the step in the flow that you are currently on:

 ![Progress bar](../images/wpa/tutorials/12-progress-bar.png)